teamhanko/hanko/backend/README.md

 providers and guides.

 ### User import
-You can import an existing user pool into hanko using json the following format:
+You can import an existing user pool into Hanko using json in the following format:
 ```json
 [
   {